 The Death of Robin Hood

-Leaving aside for a moment, the discrepancies in the various accounts regarding Sir Roger of Doncaster, we read Robin felt weak, unwell and could not eat.
+Leaving aside the discrepancies in the various accounts regarding Sir Roger of Doncaster, we read Robin felt weak, unwell and could not eat.
 He sought help from his cousin the prioress who; he thought might cure him by the custom of bloodletting.
 Robin refused Scarlett’s suggestion of a bodyguard and went to Kirklees with only Little John for company.
 As they got near the priory, they met an old woman kneeling on a plank over black water.
 She banned* Robin and lamented his death.
 When Robin asked why the bann, she replied, “We, women, have no venison to give Robin Hoode.
 We weepen for his deare body that this day his blood be lette.”

 The historical setting.

 BANN: from Old English bannan means to proclaim or to announce a forthcoming event, as in marriage banns.